Weather & Climate – Tarangire NP

 • January & February – A dry spell occurs after the short rains.
 The exact timing is difficult to predict.

-• March, April & May'Long rains' – On most days, rain occurs, although it rarely rains the entire day.
+• March, April & May'Long rains' – There is rain most days, although it rarely rains the entire day.
 Cloudy skies are common.
-Cold fronts commonly roll in during April and May causing temperatures to get much colder.
+Cold fronts usually roll in during April and May causing temperatures to get much colder.

 Want To Visit Tarangire NP?